 By default, an administrator account does not start with the additional administrator rights.
 If needed, the administrator rights can be activated by right clicking a program and to chose for Run as administrator.
 If a program needs these administrator rights to function properly, then it is possible to start the program with these rights by default.
 This is done by right clicking the shortcut or program and chose for Properties, tab Shortcut, button Advanced and to activate the option Run as administrator (if available).

-It is better to use the tool Process Monitor of Sysinternals (download: www.microsoft.com) to find out which files or registry keys are causing the problem.
+WHAT IF THE LIMITED RIGHTS ARE TOO LIMITED?It happens frequently that a standard user is not able to apply certain necessary changes because the rights are too limited.
+If it is a onetime issue, the account could be changed to an administrator account temporarily, but that is not a perfect solution.
+A better method is to give the user account additional rights for files and registry keys to give them access without switching the account to an administrator account.
+The Sysinternals tool Process Monitor (download: www.microsoft.com) can be used to find out which files or registry keys are causing the problem.
 This tool monitors the requested files and registry keys after the command Capture Events has been given.
 The next step is to add permissions to those files and registry keys within an administrator account.
 These settings are available by right clicking the registry key, option Permissions, tab Security.
-Change the permissions of the user account to give Full Control to the registry key (use the button Add if the user name is not yet available).
-If Full Control is activated, the user account is allowed to make any changes to the registry key.
-Changing permissions to files and folders works in a similar way.
+Change the permissions of the user account to Full Control for the registry key (use the button Add if the user name is not yet available).
+When Full Control is activated, the user account is allowed to make any changes to the registry key.
+Changing the permissions of files and folders works similar.
 The permissions are available by right clicking a file or folder, option Properties, tab Security.
-Visit the page about user account control and administrator rights for more information about solving problems by changing permissions.
+Visit the page about user account control and administrator rights for more information about solving problems by changing permissions. |

 The personal documents and settings are stored in the folder C:\Users which contains subfolders for every user account (this folder is similar to the folder Documents and Settings of Windows XP).
 For every new user, a new subfolder is created automatically, to store the personal documents and settings.
-The content of this subfolder is shown in the following snapshot of the Windows Explorer (enable the option Show hidden files and folders in the folder options of the Windows Explorer to be able to view the hidden folder):
+The content of this subfolder is shown in the following snapshot of the Windows Explorer (enable the option Show hidden files and folders in the folder options of the Windows Explorer to view the hidden folder):

 The folder is divided in subfolders for personal data like Contacts, Desktop, Documents, Downloads, Favorites (for the Internet Explorer), Music, Pictures, Saved Games, Videos and the important folder AppData with personal Windows and software settings.
 The stored data and settings in the folder C:/Users/loginname are only available for the user they are created for (but with the right permissions also accessible by other administrator accounts).
 This folder also contains some hidden symbolic hyperlinks which have the purpose to automatically forward requests to the old Windows XP folder locations to the new Windows Vista locations.

-If it is not possible to create or remove a certain user account try the command NET USER in the command prompt with additional administrator rights.
+THE COMMAND NET USERIf it is not possible to create or remove a certain user account try the command NET USER in the command prompt with additional administrator rights.
 Right click the shortcut to the Command Prompt (start menu, All Programs, Accessories) and select Run as administrator to start the command prompt with administrator rights.
 The command NET USER shows a list of all available user accounts.
-To create an user account, use the command NET USER loginname /ADD and to delete an user account, use the command NET USER loginname /DELETE.
-Especially the last command to delete an user account can be useful.
-Use the command NET HELP to view all options of the command NET.
+To create a user account, use the command NET USER loginname /ADD and to delete a user account, use the command NET USER loginname /DELETE.
+Especially the last command to delete a user account can be useful.
+Use the command NET HELP to view all options of the command NET. |

 Copying documents and settings to another account